It seems simple, but there are ramifications.

 - Start using your new email account.

 - Move any email saved in your old account that you want to preserve to your new account.
-This is rarely easy, other than forwarding each email individually to your new address.
+(This is rarely easy.
+You can forward each email individually to your new address or connect a desktop email to both accounts using IMAP and copy the messages from one account to the other.)

 - Watch your old email account for services you forgot to update with your new email address.
 Change your email address at those services.